-With limited availability of improved water sources, more than 65% of Madagascar's rural population is forced to consume unsafe, often contaminated, water from ponds, rivers and wells (WaterAid, 2015).
+With limited availability of improved water sources, over 65% of Madagascar’s rural population is forced to consume unsafe, often contaminated, water from ponds, rivers and wells (WaterAid, 2015).
 The effects of unsafe water consumption comprise multi-dimensional barriers to the country’s development.
-Each year over 4000 children under-five die from diarrhoeal diseases caused by contaminated water and poor santitaion and hygiene practices (WaterAid 2017).
-Moreover, an estimated 3.5 million school days and 5 million work days are lost each year as a result of water and sanitation related diseases (UNICEF 2015).
-By impeding education and impairing productive livelihood activities, the lack of access to safe drinking water and poor drinking water practices further entraps rural communitites, such as those in the Mahatalaky Rural Commune, into a vicious cycle of poverty.
+Each year over 4000 children under-five die from diarrhoeal diseases caused by contaminated water and poor sanitation and hygiene practices (WaterAid, 2017).
+Moreover, an estimated 3.5 million school days and 5 million work days are lost each year as a result of water and sanitation related diseases (UNICEF, 2015).
+By impeding education and impairing productive livelihood activities, the lack of access to safe drinking water and poor drinking water practices further entrap rural communities, such as those in the Mahatalaky Rural Commune, into vicious cycles of poverty.

-While building a well might be a fantastic first step to help communities gain access to a safe water source, infrastructure provision alone is not sufficient for sustainable, long-term access to safe water.
-All too often, the focus of water provision projects is to solely build well infrastructure, without planning for long-term operation and maintenance.
-Even the most robust technologies will not last forever and require continuous maintenance and at some point, they will too require repairs.
+While the construction of wells is a necessary first step towards helping communities gain access to safe water sources, infrastructure provision alone is not sufficient for sustainable, long-term access to safe water.
+The focus of previous water provision projects in the area has been on building well infrastructure, without planning for long-term operation and maintenance or considering skills sharing with the beneficiaries.
+Even the most robust infrastructure will not last forever and will require continuous maintenance and at some point repairs.

-With little to no support from the local government, it is crucial that communities have the motivation and technical skills to ensure wells function effectively in the future without needing external support or funding.
+With little to no support from the local government, it is crucial that communities have the motivation and technical skills to ensure that wells function effectively without needing external support or funding in the future.

 Nearly half of Madagascar’s rural water systems broke down in 2013, one third of which were not fixed properlyUNICEF, 2014

-During the pilot phase of Fatsaka, we encouraged 15 communities across the Mahatalky Rural Commune to take ownership of their wells.
-Through the innovative application of Community-Led Total Sanitation (CLTS), communities were motivated to use their protected water sources and recognise the health implications of poor drinking water, sanitation and hygiene practices.
+During the pilot phase of Fatsaka, SEED encouraged 15 communities across the Mahatalky Rural Commune to take ownership of their wells.
+Through the innovative application of the Community-Led Total Sanitation (CLTS) method, communities were motivated to use their protected water sources and recognise the health implications of poor drinking water, sanitation and hygiene practices.

-Communities were subsequently supported to establish well committees and to draw up financial and action plans.
+Communities were subsequently supported in establishing well committees and creating action plans to repair and manage their wells.
 With activities resulting in 13 highly motivated communities, SEED built the local capacity to carry out essential well repairs and supported communities to establish sustainable management and maintenance systems.
-Through technical and financial management training tailored to individual community needs, SEED helped 13 communities gain the skills to manage and maintain their protected water sources without the continued need for external technical support or funding in the future.
+Through technical and financial management training, tailored to individual community needs, SEED helped 13 communities gain the skills to manage and maintain their protected water sources without the continued need for external technical support or funding in the future.

-Having successfully trialed this innovative method in a first phase, SEED has expanded Project Fatsaka to bring a long-term supply of an improved water source to a further 15 communities, helping an estimated 10,072 impoverished people achieve their human right to safe water.
+Having successfully trialed this innovative method in a first phase, SEED has expanded Project Fatsaka to bring long-term access to improved water sources to a further 15 communities, helping an estimated 10,072 impoverished people achieve their human right to safe water.